 Promoting British Values at Barley Hill

-Although in 2014-15 this is something which is developing in its significance for schools, it is not something new at Barley Hill.
+Although this is something which is developing in its significance for schools, it is not something new at Barley Hill.
 British values are promoted in so much of what we do, not least during our school assemblies, Religious Education and Social and PSHE sessions.

 The term ‘British values’ might be slightly misleading in that these values are integral to so many countries throughout the world – they differ in no way from the values of most western European countries, for example.

 Below are just a few examples of how we promote British values.
 The first section is a general overview; the others are specific expectations set out by Ofsted.

 At Barley Hill, we promote a set of ‘values’ which we believe will support the children to develop and demonstrate the skills and attitudes that will enable them to develop spiritually, morally, socially and culturally, leading to being able to contribute fully to modern life.
 The values guide our behaviour, helping us to make the right choices.
 They enable us to live and work happily together.
 Each month we concentrate on a specific value and we celebrate the children showing this value in a celebration assembly at the end of the month.

 Courage Friendship Tolerance Kindness Respect Independence Honesty Perseverance Responsibility Happiness

 Barley Hill teaches learning skills through Guy Claxton’s ‘Building Learning Power’ (B.L.P.), and our teaching of values complements this approach.
 Each term the values are matched to an aspect of B.L.P. and the two together form a basis for assemblies, circle times, PSHE lessons and class discussions.